MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/er-generate-printable-fti-forms.md

 > These configurations have been created as samples to help clarify possible scenarios.
 The future of these configurations depends on the results of this evaluation and any feedback that is received.

 ### Features that are implemented in the sample ER format
-In the sample ER format configuration, Excel is used as a template to generate FTI forms.
+In the sample ER format configuration, an Excel file is used as a template to generate FTI forms.

 ![Format designer](media/FTIbyGER-ERFormat.png)